 Members may reserve a room online at the group rate of $179 per night at the following link https://bostonparkplaza.reztrip.com/ext/promoRate?property=100&mode=b&pm=true&sr=156624&vr=3

 or by calling 1-800-225-2008.
 The room block is listed under EPA 2017 Annual 5490648.

-EPA dues/registration for Members and Fellows is $70 and $30 for Associates (students) if paid by March 1, 2015.
-There are no other fees registration fees.
-Furthermore, the room rate at the Philadelphia Marriott Downtown for a single room will be $199, not including tax.
+EPA dues/registration for Members and Fellows is $70 and $30 for Associates (students) if paid by March 1, 2017.
+There are no other fees.

 To pay dues/registration, go to easternpsychological.org, click on Members Only at the top of the left menu, and then click on Renew Your Membership.
 After you have paid your dues by credit card, click again on Members Only.
 Depending on your membership type, you will then click on either Member Proposals, Fellow Proposals, or Associate Proposals to submit your proposal.

 Please remember that only paid-up Members, Fellows, and Associates may submit proposals for the meeting.
 If you are planning to submit a proposal, please do not wait until the last moment to pay dues, as payments may take up to 48 hours to process.
 All associates must have a faculty sponsor who, at the time of the submission, is a current EPA Member with dues paid for the current year.

 The submissions site is open now and will close promptly at 5:00 PM EST on November 15, 2016.

 As in recent years, another call for proposals for a special undergraduate poster session will be issued later for a December 1, 2016 deadline; however, space will be very limited, and undergraduate students (Associates) are strongly advised to apply for the regular November 16 deadline if at all possible.